launchableinc/hands-on-lab/HANDSON3.md

 }
 ```

-Then, this test will fail
+At this point, the  test will fail:

 ```
 Run `launchable inspect subset --subset-id xxx` to view full subset details